 Case Study: Chatbot for Quick Service Restaurant

-At Harbinger Interactive Learning, we implemented a chatbot at a large enterprise.
+At Harbinger Group, we implemented a chatbot at a large enterprise.

 The quick-service restaurant chain had floating staff, and hence training them on the various operations of the restaurant was a challenging task for the L&D team.
 The following were the significant challenges faced by the L&D team: